Manuel de Dios Unanue: Early life and education

 Manuel de Dios Unanue was born in Camaguey, Cuba, on 4 January 1943.
 Along with his family, de Dios went into voluntary exile from Castro's Cuba, settling first in Spain, before emigrating to Puerto Rico in 1967.

-De Dios received an M.S. in Criminology from the Interamerican University of Puerto Rico in Puerto Rico before relocating to New York City in 1973.
+De Dios received an M.S. in criminology from the Interamerican University of Puerto Rico in Puerto Rico before relocating to New York City in 1973.
 In November 1978, de Dios was part of a group of expatriates who participated in a controversial "dialogue" with Fidel Castro and other Cuban officials and became a member of its Committee of 75.
 "Dialogue" leader defector Rev. Manuel Espinosa accused de Dios of being a Castro "agent."

 Career

 After arriving in New York City in 1973, de Dios went to work for the city's Hispanic Criminal Justice Task Force, which was chaired by Marco Antonio Rigau.
-In 1977, he joined the staff of El Diario-La Prensa, New York City's largest Spanish-language daily newspaper, first as a reporter, later as a columnist, then as editor-in-chief from 1984-1989.
+In 1977, he joined the staff of El Diario-La Prensa, New York City's largest Spanish-language daily newspaper, first as a reporter, later as a columnist, then as editor-in-chief from 1984 to 1989.
 According to de Dios, he fell out of favor with his bosses at the newspaper in 1989 because of his unflattering coverage of then New York City Mayor Ed Koch and as a result he was let go.
 After leaving El Diario-La Prensa, de Dios hosted a radio show called "What Others Try To Silence," and he publicized alleged drug traffickers' names on the air.
 In 1988, de Dios published a book, The Secrets of the Medellin Cartel.
 He was also the founding editor of two magazines, Cambio XXI, and Crimen, which he published up to the time of his death, and in them he exposed the names of alleged drug dealers and published photos of their activities.
 "He was absolutely the most prominent American journalist to expose the cartels," said Rossana Rosado, El Diario-La Prensa's city editor.